The combinatorics of the colliding bullets problem: Counting configurations with general restrictions

 First note that it suffices to establish the formula for $A=\Z_+$ and for $\Z_{+}\setminus\{0\}$ since one can then recover the case $A=\{0\}$ by a simple difference.
 Suppose that $\cP_m$ hold for all $m\le n$ and fix $(\bV_{n+1},\bDelta_n)\in \cG_{n+1}$.

 \emph{The case $A=\Z_+$.} In this case, there is no constraint on the number of trajectories intersecting the special segment $S$.
-As a consequence, the previous arguments show that $\cP_n^{(3)}$ implies the desired property.
+As a consequence, the previous arguments (that say that the case $A=\Z_+$ is equivalent to the case $s=0$) show that $\cP_{n+1}^{(3)}$ implies the desired property, and Lemma~\ref{lem:ind3} proves that $\cP_n$ implies $\cP_{n+1}^{(3)}$ (and is proved independently of the current lemma later on).

 \emph{The case $A=\Z_{+}\setminus \{0\}$}.

 In each of the configurations involved, some of the $\bar \HL_i$ hit the segment $S$ from the right.
 Consider those for which the lowest intersection point in $S$ with these half lines is reached by a given half line $\gamma$.
 Now, denote by $RS$ and $LS$ the right and left sides of the triangle formed by the line segments with speed $V_{\min}$ and $V_r$.
 There are two cases (represented in Figure~\ref{fig:PLO}) depending on whether $\gamma$ is intersected by some other half-line before reaching $LS$ or not: \begin{enumerate}[(a)] \item \emph{if $\gamma$ touches $RS$ and $LS$ without being intersected}: in this case, we prove directly (without the induction hypothesis) that, for all $k\ge 0$, we actually have equality of the two sets